Sixteen years of Collaborative Learning through Active Sense-making in Physics (CLASP) at UC Davis: General Features of CLASP

-Finally, there is also a culture regarding the types of exam questions in the CLASP series at UCDavis that is followed by many of the instructors (perhaps 18-20 of the 25-30 instructors each year).
-This culture: i) values exam questions and problems that are significantly different from those that the students have already seen and, also, are not amenable to algorithmic solution and ii) prizes the quality of a written scientific discussion given by a student above the algebraic correctness of a mathematical answer.
+Finally, there is also a culture regarding the types of exam questions in the CLASP series at UC Davis that is followed by the majority of the instructors in charge of the 15 separate courses.
+This culture: i) values exam questions and problems that are significantly different from those that the students have already seen in the sense that they must apply the same model(s) to a completely new phenomenon; ii) values exam items that are not amenable to algorithmic solution; and iii) prizes the quality of a written scientific discussion (typically an explanation or prediction) given by a student above the algebraic correctness of a mathematical answer, although at times, both are required.